indranilroy99/Bank-of-Pluto/README.md

 lsof -ti:8080 | xargs kill
 ```

-Or modify `start.sh` to use a different port.
+Or modify `buffer-overflow/start.sh` to use a different port.

 ### Issue: Program crashes immediately